OpenSource-Communities/pizza-verse/README.md

 <img align="right" src="https://i.ibb.co/CJfW18H/ship.gif" width="200" alt="rocket gif"/>

-All contributors are required to abide by the [Code of Conduct](https://virtualcoffee.io/code-of-conduct).
+All contributors are required to abide by our [Code of Conduct](https://virtualcoffee.io/code-of-conduct).

 To ensure a smooth and enjoyable experience for everyone, please adhere to the following guidelines when contributing to this repository:

 - Keep the content **relevant** to each section.
 - Ensure your content is **family-friendly** and suitable for all audiences.
 - Provide **credible sources** for any facts or information you include.
-- Respect the **[Code of Conduct](ttps://virtualcoffee.io/code-of-conduct)** and be kind and inclusive to others.
+- Respect our **[Code of Conduct](ttps://virtualcoffee.io/code-of-conduct)** and be kind and inclusive to others.
 - Please check out the [How to Contribute](#how-to-contribute) section and [Style Guide](style-guide.md) page for guidelines about how to contribute.
 - Feel free to comment on and discuss other people's contributions, but keep the discussions **constructive** and respectful.